chasingcoconuts/NOVAK-Protocol/README.md

 ## License

-✔ Free for U.S. Government use
+✔ Free for U.S. Federal and State Government use
 ✔ Free for academic use
 ✔ Commercial use requires license
+- **Foreign sovereign use prohibited without written approval**

 This system is now public for global cryptographic challenge.